krtfesm/Chicago-Crimes/README.md

 By the analysis of the errors, the best model was found to be the STLM ARIMA model with multiple seasonality.
-This model, its predictions for Jan.
+This model, its forecast for Jan.
 2020 to July 2023, and information about its residuals are shown below.

-\
+&nbsp;

 ### *Chicago Time Series with STLM ARIMA(4, 1, 2) Forecast with Multiple Seasonality:*